Agile frog: Feeding

 Adults of agile frog eat arthropods like caterpillars, spiders, millipedes, flies, beetles, cicadas and collembolans.
 Tadpoles eat plant material.

 Habitat

 The agile frog prefers light deciduous mixed forests with plentiful water.
 The open land around a forest is often also populated, as long as it is connected to the forest by shrubs.
 In dry, warm forests, this species often also lives far away from the water.
 Of the three Middle European Rana species, this frog likes warmth and dryness the most.

 Distribution

-The agile frog can be found in France, the Channel Islands, parts of Germany, Denmark, Sweden, Italy, the Czech Republic, Slovakia, Austria, Hungary, on the Balkans, Greece, and by the Black Sea.
-The species once lived in the Great Britain, during middle Saxon times, with archaeological remains recovered in East Anglia.
-Celtic Reptile & Amphibian have discussed reintroducing the species.
-It has undergone a reintroduction on Jersey, by Durrell Wildlife Conservation Trust, as it was very close to extirpation on the island.
+The agile frog can be found in France, parts of Germany, Denmark, Sweden, Italy, Spain, Poland, the Czech Republic, Slovakia, Austria, Hungary, on the Balkans, Greece, and by the Black Sea.